bergmannjg/WikitextTemplateParser/readme.md

 | operational points missing |39|27|
 | operational points with specified matching |16| 11|

-How does operational points match:
+How do operational points match:

 | Count | Value |
 |--|-----:|
 | equal short names |1821|
 | equal names |3771|
 | same substring |503|

+There are **227** routes having only equal short names and equal names.

 ## Statistics about articles